radar/ryanbigg.com/_posts/2023-08-07-zooms-return-to-the-office.markdown

 ---

 I really enjoy the flexibility of working from home.
-I can put on a load of washing over my lunch break or potter around in the garden when the sun's out.
+I can put on a load of washinxtg over my lunch break or potter around in the garden when the sun's out.
 I can take the dog for a walk or a run to the park.
 I can take some time out at around 3 and collect my daughter from school without having to commute first back to home and then out again to the school.

 Environmentally: I can control the temperature in my office.
 There's nobody walking around behind my monitor or talking loudly on their phone nearby.
 I have control over my desk and I can set it up however I like without some HR person mandating that I'm sharing it with someone due to space reasons.